plone/volto/docs/source/customizing/express.md

 # Custom Express middleware

 Volto uses the popular [Express](https://expressjs.com/) server for its Server-Side Rendering implementation and static resource serving.
 In some cases it is useful to extend this server with new functionality.
-For example, Volto includes an Express proxy middleware for the backend that can be used during development.
-Another use case might include a CORS proxy server, a proxy to protect a database such as ElasticSearch or MongoDB, etc.
+For example, Volto includes a middleware that proxies the backend and that can be used during development.
+Other use cases might include a CORS proxy server, a proxy to protect a database such as ElasticSearch or MongoDB, etc.

 To add new middleware, use the ``settings.expressMiddleware`` configuration key.
-This is a list that takes objects with ``id`` and ``middleware`` as keys.
-The ``id`` should be a simple identification string for that middleware.
+This is a list that takes Express middleware functions.
 For example:

 ```js
 import {